 Editor’s note: Amid the outbreak of the new coronavirus in Santa Cruz County, the Good Times team is gathering resources to help our community navigate this evolving situation.
 We’re proud of the action being taken by our readers and our leaders who are doing what’s best for public health.
 We’re continuing to cover the latest on the coronavirus and its impacts locally.

 This is a time when local businesses and community groups need our support more than ever.
-We’re writing about interesting local musicians, important music and film releases, and all kinds of other things you can check out while sheltering-in-place.
-Below, we’re also compiling resources to help you find information about the outbreak and action you can take now in the community, from finding business assistance to learning about ways to support the arts or volunteer with nonprofit groups helping those in need.
+We’re writing about interesting local musicians, important music and film releases, and many other things you can check out as some things continually virtually and others reopen.
+Below, we’re also compiling resources to help you find information about the Covid-19 pandemic and action you can take now in the community, from finding business assistance to learning about ways to support the arts or volunteer with nonprofit groups helping those in need.

 Find Business Assistance